GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

     }

-If you use this configuration with the default round-robin load balancing method, for every six incoming requests, three will be sent to `1.2.3.4`, one will be sent to `2.3.4.5`, and two will be sent to `3.4.5.6`.
+If you use this configuration with the default round-robin load balancing method, for every six incoming requests, three are sent to `1.2.3.4`, one is sent to `2.3.4.5`, and two are sent to `3.4.5.6`.
 The IP hash method and least-connected method also support weighting.

 #### Configure health checks

 NGINX automatically performs server health checks.
-By default, NGINX will mark a server as failed if the server fails to respond within ten seconds.
+By default, NGINX marks a server as failed if the server fails to respond within ten seconds.
 You can customize the health checks for individual servers by using the `max_fails` and `fail_timeout` parameters.